FanWangEcon/Math4Econ/README.md

 Please contact @FanWangEcon for issues or problems.

-# 1. One Variable Calculus
+# 1. Basic Calculus and Applications

 ## 1.1 Basics